nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### urlpolicy

-This field tells tor users and tor directories how relays should be handled that claim to be operated by a specific `url` but fail the proof validation process.
+This field tells tor users and tor directory authorities how relays should be handled that claim to be operated by a specific `url` but fail the proof validation process.

 Possible values are: